 \textbf{Mean field.} In this regime, the number of servers increases to infinity while maintaining a constant load on each server.
 It has been shown in the literature \cite{mitzenmacher_power_of_d, mitzenmacher_thesis, vvedenskaya_power_of_2, lei_power_of_2_sub_halfin_whitt} that under the Power-of-$d$ choices algorithm, even for $d=2$, the steady-state queue lengths exhibits a double exponential tail as opposed to an exponential tail for random routing.
 On the other hand, under JSQ, it was shown \cite{mukherjee2018universality} that almost all the queues have length zero or one.
 Thus, all the jobs experience asymptotically zero delay.
 In addition, it was shown that the same behavior holds true for Power-of-$d$ with growing choices, i.e. $d \rightarrow \infty$, as $n \rightarrow \infty$.

 \textbf{Classical heavy-traffic }.
-Another popular regime considered in the literature is the classical heavy-traffic regime wherein, the load converges to the capacity while the number of servers is fixed.
+Another popular regime considered in the literature is the classical heavy-traffic regime.
+In this regime, the load converges to the capacity while the number of servers is constant.
+In particular, let $\epsilon \overset{\Delta}{=} 1-\lambda/n$ be such that $1-\epsilon$ quantifies the load on the system.
+Then, $\epsilon \downarrow 0$ is the heavy-traffic regime.
 This regime allows one to analyze the bottlenecks in the system.
-Under any routing algorithm, the queue lengths in this regime increases to infinity asymptotically.
-It was shown that, under JSQ \cite{foschini_ht_jsq_diffusion, atilla_jsq_ht_drift, hurtado_ht_jsq_transform}, an appropriately scaled queue length converges to an exponential distribution with mean depending on the variance of the arrivals and service.
-In addition, the limiting behavior of Power-of-$d$ for all $d \geq 2$ is identical to that of JSQ, while that of random routing is worse by a factor of $n$.
+Under any routing algorithm, the queue lengths in this regime increase to infinity asymptotically.
+Under JSQ \cite{foschini_ht_jsq_diffusion, atilla_jsq_ht_drift, hurtado_ht_jsq_transform}, an appropriately scaled queue length converges to an exponential distribution with a mean depending on the variance of the arrivals and services.
+In addition, the limiting behavior of Power-of-$d$ for all $d \geq 2$ is identical to that of JSQ \cite{maguluri2014heavy}, while that of random routing is worse by a factor of $n$.

 \textbf{Many-server-heavy-traffic}.
 One can also consider a hybrid of the mean field and the classical heavy-traffic regime, i.e., many-server-heavy-traffic regime, wherein the load increases to capacity simultaneously while the number of servers increases to infinity.
-Depending on the relative rate at which the load and the number of servers converges to their asymptotes, one can obtain different view points on the performance of the routing algorithms.
-In particular, the mean-field and classical heavy traffic are two extremes ways to scale the system and provides different perspectives.
-For instance, there is a distinction between the performance of JSQ and Power-of-$d$ for small $d$ in mean field as opposed to an identical limiting behavior in classical heavy-traffic.
-Considering many-server-heavy-traffic regimes provides us with a more comprehensive understanding of the performance of vaiour load balancing algorithms, and allows us to differentiate between their performance, and enables us to pick the right $d$ in Power-of-$d$ type algorithms.
+Depending on the relative rate at which the load and the number of servers converge to their asymptotes, one can obtain different viewpoints on the performance of the routing algorithms.
+In particular, the mean-field and classical heavy traffic are two extreme ways to scale the system and provide different perspectives.
+For instance, there is a distinction between the performance of JSQ and Power-of-$d$ for small $d$ in the mean-field as opposed to an identical limiting behavior in classical heavy traffic.
+Considering many-server-heavy-traffic regimes provides us with a more comprehensive understanding of the performance of various load balancing algorithms, allows us to differentiate between their performance, and enables us to pick the right $d$ in Power-of-$d$ type algorithms.
 Studying such regimes was first initiated by Halfin-Whitt \cite{halfin1981heavy} in an M/M/$n$ queue.